ojuuji/jekyll-imgwh/README.md

 ## Path Resolution

+When given URI contains scheme, plugin raises an error.
+Otherwise it uses URL-decoded path from the given URI to find the local image.

 When the image path is absolute, image is searched relative to the site source directory.

 When the image path is relative, image is searched relative to the directory of the current page (`page.dir`).